rhelmer/one-off-system-add-ons/addons/telemetry-coverage-bug1487578/README.md

-This is an add-on is for doing a direct measurement of how many users have Telemetry disabled (using a small sample)
+This extension does a direct measurement of how many users have Telemetry disabled.
+It only activates on a small sample of users (1%, at least initially).